git-kick/ioBroker.e3dc-rscp/README.md

   </tr>
   <tr>
     <td>SET_IDLE_PERIOD delay [s]</td>
     <td>Define how long ioBroker will wait before writing idle period changes to E3/DC.
-(Purpose is to merge several subsequent changes into one single call.)</td>
+Purpose is to merge several subsequent changes into one single call.
+A dedicated timeout is set/reset upon every change concerning the five values within one idle period; changes are only transmitted after the timeout is over.</td>
   </tr>
   <tr>
     <td>Select E3/DC namespaces to query data for (check-boxes)</td>